shush12/twitchLiveCheck/README.md

 ---- Using the new Twitch API!

+Important:
+- To use this you must install the packages: requests and json, there's an included bat file that will do it automatically for you.

 To use this you must sign-up to the twitch API, and there you need to register an application.
 The twitch api can be found here: https://dev.twitch.tv/